kozki/bso/README.md

 ![Alt text](./graphs/sensor_test.png?raw=true)

-We can see from the graphs that the values were under the healthy treshold, unless we tried to test it as we did in the last graph, when we blew on the sensor, just to show what happens if the pollutants are present.
+We can see from the graphs that the values were under the healthy threshold, unless we tried to test it as we did in the last graph, when we blew on the sensor, just to show what happens if the pollutants are present.
 In that case we trigger the LED on the board to start flashing.